pitchmuc/launchpy/docs/getstarted.md

 This will create a JSON and you will need to fill it with the information available in your adobe io account.

+**NOTE**: scope in the config file has evolved over time so you can change it.
+Following this [link](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/Scopes.md) to see the different scope possible.\
+By default, I will test the dev scope if the scope provided fails.

 ## 4. Import the configuration file

 Once this is done, you can import the configuration file.